jotavare/100-days-of-code-in-python/README.md

     - How to break a Complex Problem down into a Flow Chart;

     Projects created (click the link to try):
-    - Picking a Random Words and Checking Answers; (https://replit.com/@swoky/Unfinished-Hangman-Stage-1)
+    - Picking a Random Word and Checking Answers; (https://replit.com/@swoky/Unfinished-Hangman-Stage-1)
     - Replacing Blanks with Guesses; (https://replit.com/@swoky/Unfinished-Hangman-Stage-2)
     - Checking if the Player has Won; (https://replit.com/@swoky/Unfinished-Hangman-Stage-3)
     - Keeping Track of the Player's Lives; (https://replit.com/@swoky/Unfinished-Hangman-Stage-4)